HL7/fhir-sdoh-clinicalcare/input/pagecontent/functional_use_cases.md

 Applies to Providers, Payers and CPs as the referral requester

-Patient assessed by provider and referred to CBO to deliver the service
+Patient assessed by Provider and referred to CBO to deliver the service

 #### Actors